apitoolkit/apitoolkit-pyramid/README.md

 APITOOLKIT_DEBUG: `optional` Flag to enable debug mode.
 APITOOLKIT_REDACT_REQ_BODY: `optional` List of fields to redact in request bodies.
 APITOOLKIT_REDACT_RES_BODY: `optional` List of fields to redact in response bodies.
+APITOOLKIT_ROUTES_WHITELIST: `optional` List of routes prefixes that should be captured.
 APITOOLKIT_SERVICE_VERSION: `optional` Version of the service (helps in monitoring different versions of your deployments).
 APITOOLKIT_TAGS: `optional` Tags associated with the service.